EU finance ministers set for vague climate promises

 Poor nations have said climate finance will be the biggest issue for the Paris negotiations that begin on Nov.
 30.

-A draft document prepared for next Tuesday's meeting of EU finance ministers says the European Union's climate finance contribution for 2014 was 14.5 billion euros (10.37 billion pound), which compares to 9.5 billion euros in 2013 and an estimated 13.6 billion so far this year.
+A draft document prepared for next Tuesday's meeting of EU finance ministers says the European Union's climate finance contribution for 2014 was 14.5 billion euros ($15.8 billion), which compares to 9.5 billion euros in 2013 and an estimated 13.6 billion so far this year.

 Their hope is the European Union's negotiators will have a plan B to ensure climate finance does not become a deal-breaker in Paris.